formix/damn-simple-xml/README.md

 **4. When there is no second node with the same name then an object is created**

 That's an expected behavior as described in point 3.
-But that may be a little bit confusing when other object of the same kind contains an array as in point 2.
+But that may be a little bit confusing when other objects of the same kind contains an array as in point 2.

 ```xml